Who Is Paula White And Why Is She A Controversial Choice To Lead Inaugural Prayer

 Paula has been the personal minister to Darryl Strawberry and Michael Jackson and acted as Tyra Banks’ personal life coach.
 She was also honored at the 2009 Trumpet Awards.
 She also gave the closing benediction on the first day of the Republican National Convention.

 So on paper, Paula White seems like just the sort of person who Christians would want representing them on Inauguration Day.
-But then there is this tweet by Russell Moore, the president of the Ethics & Religious Liberty Commission, the public face of the Southern Baptist Convention:
+But then there is this tweet by Russell Moore, the president of the Ethics & Religious Liberty Commission, the public face of the Southern Baptist Convention.

 @saletan @jlupf Paula White is a charlatan and recognized as a heretic by every orthodox Christian, of whatever tribe.